swarad07/swarad07.moon/_posts/2018-10-07-Trying-VSCode-for-a-full-day.md

 ## Things I want to find a solution for,
 1. For some reason my Xdebug doesnt work, I use drupal-vm as my local development stack, I am pretty sure something silly I am missing as the instruction [here ](http://docs.drupalvm.com/en/latest/extras/xdebug/) is pretty straightforward to make it work.

-2. When I click on a file in sidebar, it opens in new tab, if I click on a different file it opens again in the same tab closing the previous file.
+2. (Fix updated below) - When I click on a file in sidebar, it opens in new tab, if I click on a different file it opens again in the same tab closing the previous file.
 I think this has got to do with wether that file has any change or not, I dont know how to make each file open in a new tab always.

-3. CSS hierarchy - When you hover on selector I get to see the hierrarchy of the selectors, this is helpful in SCSS files.
+3. (Fix updated below) - CSS hierarchy - When you hover on selector I get to see the hierrarchy of the selectors, this is helpful in SCSS files.
 But I would love an bar at the bottom similar to how PHPStrom does it, where you see the parents as you type.
 This saves that additional hover action.
 ![php-storm-css](/assets/img/CSS-hierrachy.png)

 4. Search - Old keywords.
 I find that I often do two seaprate searches and then have to go back to the old keyword to find a file I had just seen which is now not showing up.
 But there is no way I see that I can select that old keyword from a dropdown or something and run the old search again.